 Our Vision and Strategic Objectives

-The human rights and dignity of people affected by mental illness or cognitive impairment and people receiving Alcohol Mandatory Treatment services in the NT are respected and protected.
+The human rights and dignity of people affected by mental illness or cognitive impairment in the NT are respected and protected.

 To be an independent and accessible service which is recognised for:

-- Its response to the voice of people in the NT receiving services visited by the CVP under the Mental Health and Related Services Act, Disability Services Act and Alcohol Mandatory Treatment Act; and
+- Its response to the voice of people in the NT receiving services visited by the CVP under the Mental Health and Related Services Act and Disability Services Act; and

 - Promoting the rights of people in these circumstances through advocacy, complaints resolution, monitoring and reporting.